 Alumna Sydney Chaffee ’07 has traveled the globe in recent months as the National Teacher of the Year.
 On this broadcast, she discusses her teaching “epiphany,” social justice, and her experiences in the classroom.

-Award-winning young adult author Jason Reynolds talks about being part of the Marvel universe, discusses James Baldwin’s “The Fire Next Time” on Book Riot’s Recommended, discusses poetry in his page-turner “Long Way Down” on the Barnes and Noble Podcast, and speaks about becoming a reader with Gayle King on CBS.
+Award-winning young adult author Jason Reynolds talks about being part of the Marvel universe, discusses James Baldwin’s “The Fire Next Time” on Book Riot’s Recommended, and speaks about becoming a reader with Gayle King on CBS.